A good nighttime routine helps set you up for success the next day. Building one isn’t hard and these tips will help.

 - Get your clothes ready for the next day.
 If you work away from home or have kids that are going to school, set out clothes the night before.
 You don’t want to be searching for socks when you need to be getting out the door.

 - Have your breakfast planned and prepped if possible.
 I’m not much of a breakfast eater so this isn’t a big one for me but if you are needing to get out the door early this can be extremely helpful.

 - Do something that helps you relax.
 This is a good way to help you sleep better and self-care is always very important.

 - Take it slowly.
-One thing to try is to just add 2-3 things to your routine at a time and let them become habits.
+One the thing to try is to just add 2-3 things to your routine at a time and let them become habits.
 You can keep track of this free printable habit tracker.
 It’s easy to want to do all the things at once but working slowly is more likely to last.

 Taking the Make Over Your Evenings course is what helped me create my nighttime routine.
 There is so much great information in the 14-day course.